Problems with SZZ and Features: An empirical study of the state of practice of defect prediction data collection: Improving Defect Prediction Data Collection

-For release level-data, there is another issue to consider, i.e., how we decide which releases were affected by which bugs and label files within releases accordingly.
-We already discussed that the six month timeframe has no empirical foundation and leads to mislabels, as demonstrated by Yatish\etal~\cite{Yatish2019}.
-However, since we believe that the affected version field is unreliable (see sections \ref{sec:label-issues} and \ref{sec:groundtruth-inducing}) , we propose a different approach than Yatish\etal~\cite{Yatish2019}.
+For release level-data, there is another problem to consider, i.e., how we decide which releases were affected by which bugs and label files within releases accordingly.
+We already discussed that the six month timeframe has no empirical foundation and leads to mislabels, as demonstrated by \cite{Yatish2019}.
+However, since we believe that the affected version field is unreliable (see sections \ref{sec:label-issues} and \ref{sec:groundtruth-inducing}) , we propose a different approach than \cite{Yatish2019}.
 We propose an approach that is directly based on the bug inducing changes.
 If the bug inducing changes are determined correctly, this means that the bug was in the software, when the last non-suspect bug inducing change took place.
 Suspect changes have to be excluded here, because there is confirmation in the issue tracking system that the bug already affected the system, when this change took place.
 Similarly, we can determine when the bug was fixed as the last bug fixing commit for the bug.
 Consequently, a bug affects a release, if all non-suspect inducing changes took place before the release, i.e., there is a path in the commit graph from all inducing changes to the release, and at least one bug fixing commit took place after the release.
 We refer to this approach as IND-JLMIV.
-This approach is in line with the theory of how bugs are introduced by Rodr\'igues-P\'erez\etal~\cite{Perez2020}.
+This approach is in line with the theory of how bugs are introduced by \cite{Perez2020}, which is based on the idea that an intrinsic bug is within the software once the changes that lead to the bug are performed.
+Assuming that all inducing changes are required to produce the bug, the last inducing change is the point in time where the bug was introduced into the software.